dpbam/pet-planit/README.md

 ## Description

 PET PLANiT is an app where users can sign up and create a profile for themselves and their pet(s).
-Users can head over to the pawfeed to organize playdates with other owners' pets, create pet related posts, and reply to other users’ posts.
+Users can head over to the Pawfeed to organize playdates with other owners' pets, create pet related posts, and reply to other users’ posts.
 Users can also choose a non-profit from the donate page to donate to.

 ## User Story